FrancescoPisacane/Smart-Alarm-with-Secure-Wake-Up-Challenge/README.md

 ## How to Use

 1. Place your phone in the compartment before bed.
 The compartment is securely locked by the servo.
-2. In the morning, when the alarm goes off, stand in front of the alarm to activate the water spray (if you’re brave enough).
+2. In the morning, when the alarm goes off, stand in front of the alarm to activate the water spray.
-3. Solve the math challenge displayed on the LCD by entering the correct answer on the keypad.
-If correct, the alarm stops and the compartment unlocks.
+3. Solve the math challenge displayed on the LCD:
+   - Three random numbers between 1 and 100 will appear, and you must enter their sum using the keypad.
+   - If you answer incorrectly, you’ll have to retry until you get the correct answer.
+   - You must complete this challenge twice in a row to stop the alarm and unlock the compartment.
 4. **Emergency Access**: If all else fails, you can access the backdoor secured by 10 screws.
 But be warned, by the time you unscrew them all, you’ll definitely be awake!

-## Benefits of the Smart Alarm

-- **Effective Wake-Up**: With a water spray and a math challenge, there’s no chance of oversleeping.
-- **Secure Phone Storage**: Motivates you to get out of bed to access your phone.
-- **Backup Access**: The 10-screw backdoor ensures you can access your phone if needed, though it’s intentionally time-consuming to discourage cheating.

-This Smart Alarm is designed to make waking up more engaging, challenging, and foolproof.
-Start your day alert and energized, with no chance of oversleeping!
+Initially, I created it as a pastime, but surprisingly, I saw that it actually worked.
+Now, every morning, I curse myself for coming up with this system.